christian-bick/phantom-snatch/README.md

 ```

 Now, nginx will forward every request to "my.domain" containing an "_escaped_fragment_" query parameter to your snapshot server and return the result to the crawler.

+### Apache as snapshot proxy

+The equivalent is possible with Apache (just missing a tested example).

+### Varnish as snapshot proxy

+The equivalent is possible with Varnish (just missing a tested example).